PRODUCTS & INNOVATION

-Abbott has currently developed five COVID-19 tests — three are molecular (they detect the virus during active infection) and two are serology tests (they identify IgG antibodies, proteins the body produces in the late stages of infection, which may remain in the blood for months and possibly longer after a person has recovered.)
+Abbott has currently developed six COVID-19 tests — three are molecular (they detect the virus during active infection), one is an antigen test (identifying COVID-19 mid-infection as the virus multiplies) and two are serology tests (they identify IgG antibodies, proteins the body produces in the late stages of infection, which may remain in the blood for months and possibly longer after a person has recovered.)

-All of our tests have been authorized by the U.S. Food and Drug Administration for Emergency Use Authorization.
+All of our tests have been approved by the U.S. Food and Drug Administration for Emergency Use Authorization.